delta-io/delta/PROTOCOL.md

 Name | Description
 -|-
-nullCount | The number of null values for this column. minValues | A value smaller than all values present in the file for this column. maxValues | A value larger than all values present in the file for this colunn.
+nullCount | The number of null values for this column minValues | A value smaller than all values present in the file for this column maxValues | A value larger than all values present in the file for this colunn

 ## Schema Serialization Format